Brough, East Riding of Yorkshire: Demographics

 There has been a shift in the socio-economic group of people living in Brough because of improved rail links and new housing developments including the Brough South development.
 This change has brought more money into the area.
 As a result, the average wage rate and amount of spending has increased significantly.

 Amenities

-Brough has a range of shops and takeaways, and two supermarkets: Morrisons, Aldi, Sainsbury's Local, with a Lidl planned to be built.
+Brough has a range of shops and takeaways, and two supermarkets: Morrisons, Aldi, Sainsbury's Local, Lidl.
 There are two dentists, two vets, hairdressers, a medical centre, a private hearing aid audiologist, a post office.
-Brough also has a couple of public houses.
+Brough also has a couple of public houses, including The Buccaneer and The Red Hawk.

 Education

 Education at Brough is provided by Brough Primary School and Hunsley Primary School.
 The nearest secondary school is South Hunsley School and Sixth Form College, approximately 2 mi to the east in Melton.

 Media

 Local news and television programmes are provided by BBC Yorkshire and Lincolnshire and ITV Yorkshire.
 Television signals are received from the Belmont TV transmitter.

 Local radio stations are BBC Radio Humberside, Greatest Hits Radio East Yorkshire, Nation Radio East Yorkshire and Capital Yorkshire.

 The town is served by the local newspaper, Hull Daily Mail.